Donate

 Disaster Preparedness and Recovery Workshops

-Kentucky Humanities, in partnership with the National Coalition for Arts Preparedness and Emergency Response (NCAPER), Foundation for Advancement in Conservation (FAIC), and Performing Arts Readiness (PAR), invites you to join us for a series of workshops on Disaster Preparedness and Recovery.
+Kentucky Humanities, with funding from the National Endowment for the Humanities, and in partnership with the National Coalition for Arts Preparedness and Emergency Response (NCAPER), Foundation for Advancement in Conservation (FAIC), and Performing Arts Readiness (PAR), presented a series of workshops on Disaster Preparedness and Recovery.

-Each workshop will focus on a different portion of the disaster prep and recovery phase, and will feature experts from across the country, as well as firsthand accounts from those impacted by natural disasters across the Commonwealth.
+Each virtual workshop focused on a different phase of the disaster prep and recovery process.
+Workshops featured experts from across the country, as well as firsthand accounts from those impacted by natural disasters across the Commonwealth.

 Tuesday, August 1- 10:00am EDT- 11:30 EDT